cdiggins/cdiggins/resume.md

 ### Computer Science Instructor, Bishop's University

+_01/2023 - 05/2023_

 Taught CS321, Advanced Programming Techniques and the associated lab.
 Taught data structures, algorithms, functional programming, and software engineering using C#.

 ### Head of R&D and Platform Architect, VIMaec.

+_01/2019 - 01/2023_

 Responsible for hiring and building up a development team for creating real-time applications for AEC for desktop, augmented reality, mobile, and web.
 Lead the development of libraries, applications, and design data formats.
 Coded numerous features, libraries, and prototypes in C# on top of Unity, on our own rendering engine, and for the web in JavaScript and TypeScript.

 ### Founder and Lead Developer, Ara 3D Inc

+_01/2018 - 01/2019_

 Developed a custom library and plugin in C# for generating efficient 3D models from Revit models that are appropriate for loading into game engines.
 Wrote a JavaScript WebGL viewer, and a custom shader based procedural instancing tool using GLSL.
+Did custo

 ### Principal Engineer and other Roles, Autodesk

+_09/2008 - 12/2017_

 Worked as a software developer, technical writer, SDK UX designer, and product owner.
 Developed code using C++, C#, and Python.
 Developed numerous features for 3ds Max, and sample plug-ins and scripts for different products in M&E.